GabrielNetSec/GabrielNetSec/README.md

 I am a Network Engineer, with many years of experience implementing projects related to Telecommunications, Networking infrastructure, Cybersecurity, Cloud, DevOps, and the IT industry.

+ I am a Telecommunications and IT professional with extensive experience planning, implementing and managing large-scale networks, including mobile networks, ISP, Cybersecurity, and cloud infrastructure.
+Knowledge in network automation using Python and expertise in IP networking and project management.

 Excellent problem-solving skills, time management, leadership, flexibility, analytical thinking, project planning, and ability to quickly learn new technologies and complex systems.
+Recognized for problem-solving skills, leadership, and adaptability.
+Demonstrates strong time management, analytical thinking, and the ability to quickly master new technologies and complex systems.
+A disciplined, organized, and resourceful team player committed to delivering high-quality results on time, even under pressure.

-Currently Studynt MTIS At University of Victoria (UVic) - Canada
+Currently pursuing a Master of Engineering in Telecommunications and Information Security (MTIS) at the University of Victoria (UVic) - Canada.

 ## Objective